Sheffield weather forecast: Sunny spells but this is when cloud could spoil plans later

-The weather in Sheffield is set to be a mixed bag today as forecasters predict sunny spells and cloud throughout the day.
+The weather in Sheffield is set to be a mixed bag today as forecasters predict both sunshine and cloud throughout the day.

-Temperatures will begin to climb in comparison to the recent chilly weather, with peaks of around 19C.

 What will the weather be like this morning in Sheffield?

-This morning will see sunny intervals, with temperatures reaching 18C by lunchtime.
+This morning is set to be bright and sunny, with temperatures reaching 11C by lunchtime.

 What will the weather be like this afternoon in Sheffield?